meyerls/aruco-estimator/.old/currie/README.md

 This doesnt use the module code and wont be maintained as part of it.

-By directly calling a colmap process and performing reconstruction, it breaks the contract of the module, which is to perform registration tasks on precomputed reconstruction projects.
+By directly calling a colmap process and performing reconstruction,
+* it breaks the contract of the module, which is to perform registration and scaling tasks on precomputed reconstruction projects.
+* It adds a major dependency (colmap, pycolmap) without general benefit.

 I've left it accesible as I didnt call it out during your PR.

-There are colmap dependencies throughout the project which I'll be isolating before the next PyPi release.